rnhc1000/reactJS/README.md

 # reactJS Project
-This is deep dive into ReactJS framework based on the training provided by @devsupérior
+This is deep dive into ReactJS framework based on the training provided by @devsuperior
 ## _Table of contents_
 - [Overview](#overview)
 - [Screenshot](#screenshot)